The 2022 Fellows

 - Jean Mattern, Editions Grasset & Fasquelle, France

-- Andrea Stratilová, Albatros media, Czechia
+- Andrea Stratilová, Albatros Media, Czechia

 To read short biographies of each Fellow, download the Publishing Scotland International Fellows 2022 PDF.

-The purpose of the visit is to help develop relationships between the international publishing community and the Scottish sector, facilitate rights selling and bring Scottish books to an international audience.
+The purpose of the visit was to help develop relationships between the international publishing community and the Scottish sector, facilitate rights selling and bring Scottish books to an international audience.
 Previous fellows have acted as advocates for the Scottish publishing scene.
 Prior to the pandemic, Scotland stand receptions at the Frankfurt and London Book Fairs were a hive of international activity as Fellows reconnect with the Scottish publishers.

-The award-winning programme from the network, trade and development body for the book publishing sector in Scotland is supported by funding from the arts body Creative Scotland.
+The programme from the network, trade and development body for the book publishing sector in Scotland is supported by funding from the arts body Creative Scotland.

 Download the full press release of 4 April 2022.